 Plan and Policies Summary ordinance shall contain standards to avoid light trespass, particularly from developed uses, to sensitive wildlife corridors and refuges.
 Policy P FS-5.7: Coordinate with local gas and electric utility companies in the design, location, and appropriate expansion of gas and electric systems, while minimizing impacts to agriculture and minimizing noise, electromagnetic, visual, and other impacts on residents.
 San Luis Reservoir San Luis Reservoir State Recreation Area Resource Management Plan / Preliminary General Plan (2012) Resource Management RES-S1: Preserve scenic vistas that overlook open land and water through the identification and definition of significant vista points and viewsheds.
 Before development of new facilities, consider the visual effect of new structures and carefully site features within an identified viewshed.
 Where feasible, avoid placement of new structures or other obstructions at or near identified significant vista points and along uninterrupted shorelines and landscapes.
 RES-S2: Maintain large expanses of open space free of visual and physical interruptions.
 Minimize, shield, or use new architectural controls in the development of new structures and reduce existing structures and other features that visually and physically fragment open space.
 RES-S3: Make new structures architecturally compatible with their use as recreation facilities and distinguishable from the water operations structures but in keeping with overall site character.
 Identify the architectural components (style) and other contributing elements that define the recreation use areas and site character, and use this information to assess consistency of new structures.
 Where feasible, ensure that the mass and scale of new structures are compatible with the setting and do not dominate the surrounding landscape.
-RES-S4: Identify a common and unified set of site-related details and materials (signage, gates, surface materials, fences, etc.) so that new facilities and infrastructure are compatible with the character of the site and are distingive for increation facilities.
+RES-S4: Identify a common and unified set of site-related details and materials (signage, gates, surface materials, fences, etc.) so that new facilities and infrastructure are compatible with the character of the site and are distinctive for recreation facilities.
 Avoid the introduction of materials not in keeping with the local and onsite character.
-Design new details to be compatible with existing materials and finishes while creating a unified image for the Plan Area recreation facilities.
-Develop a signage as well as the location, distribution, and frequency of signs.
+Design new details to be compatible with existing materials for signage as well as the location, distribution, and frequency of signs.
 RES-S5: Prevent aesthetic and environmental damage from duration and intensity of lighting and fixtures.
-Design a Santa Nella Santa Nella Community Specific Plan (2000) Circulation 9: Establish landscape programs for I-5 and the arterial street system within appropriate rights-of-way.
+Design and place light fixtures only as needed and in keeping with use and character.
+Minimize int Santa Nella Santa Nella Community Specific Plan (2000) Circulation 9: Establish landscape programs for I-5 and the arterial street system within appropriate rights-of-way.
 Create an urban forest along I-5.
-Noise 3: Use a combination of noise barriers of a maximum 6'-8" block wall and/or
+Noise 3: Use a combination of noise barriers of a maximum 6'-8" block wall and/or landscape berms, or larger setbacks as required by noise study, to reduce the

-Sources: City of Gilroy 2002a, 2005, 2012; City of Morgan Hill 2016a; City of Santa Clara 2010; City of San Jose 1992b, 1995, 2008, 2011, 2014; County of Merced 2000, 2013a; County of San Benito 2015a; County of Santa Clara 1994; Santa Clara County Parks 2006; USBR/DPR 2012.
+Sources: City of Gilroy 2002a, 2005, 2012; City of Morgan Hill 2016a; City of Santa Clara 2010; City of San Jose 1992b, 1995, 2008, 2011, 2014; County of Merced 2000, 2013a; County of San Benito 2015a; County of Santa Clara 1994; Santa Clara County Parks 2006; Reclamation/DPR 2012.